Arjun-P17/tax-go/README.md

 Running is a two step process
 - run `make parseTrades` to parse the trades into the db
 - run  `make processTrades` to process the trades and calculate tax info

+A grpc server serves a simple API that returns the transactions for all stocks.
+- run `make run` to start the server